Substance Use

 2. How Long Does It Take to Become Addicted to Ativan?

 Many factors affect how long it takes for someone to get addicted to lorazepam, including dosage amount and frequency.
-Someone who takes 1 mg of lorazepam daily for a week probably will not become addicted to the prescription drug.
+Someone who takes 1 mg daily for a week probably will not become addicted to the prescription drug.

 However, taking 1 mg for more than a month could cause physical addiction.
 Similarly, taking larger doses of the drug can shorten the amount of time it takes to become dependent on Ativan.